 - Prepare for security challenges

-Finland is defining AI as ‘devices, software and systems that are able to learn and make decisions in almost the same way as humans,‘ and that have the ability to function ‘in a sensible way according to the task and situation at hand.’
+Finland defines AI as ‘devices, software and systems that are able to learn and make decisions in almost the same way as humans,‘ and that have the ability to function ‘in a sensible way according to the task and situation at hand.’